-Hello everyone, how are you all doing today?
-I hope you are all doing fine!
+Hello everyone, you can now download qBittorrent for Ubuntu, but before you do that, I hope you are all doing fine!
 I am doing fine except that for some reason, I smell like medicine, it’s probably from all these antibiotics that I am currently taking, smh, anyway read on…

 Today we will focus on a pretty cool Bittorrent client that in our honest opinion, can rival the popular uTorrent app that most of you are probably using right now.

 Let me cut to chase and explain to you why I think qBittorrent is better than uTorrent.
 Ever since uTorrent was bought by BitTorrent Inc, things changed.
 With the ownership change, it means the security we once enjoyed while using uTorrent is now gone.
 BitTorrent Inc owners have ties to MPAA, US Government etc etc, lets just say your information might not be so anonymous if use uTorrent.